STF1998/Desk20/report/systemImplementation.md

 ## Introduction

-The middle tier chosen for our application as discussed on the stack implementation section is NodeJS with the help of ExpressJS framework.
-We utilised both NodeJS and ExpressJS to play a role as an API in our application.
-API stands for Application Programming Interface whose function is to allow our application to talk to other applications such as Facebook or our own database server.
+As discussed on the stack implementation section, the middle tier chosen for our application is NodeJS with the help of the ExpressJS framework.
+We utilised both NodeJS and ExpressJS to implement an API in our application.
+API stands for Application Programming Interface and its function is to allow our application to talk to other programmes such as Facebook or our database server.

-On this project, RESTful architecture is going to be implemented on our API.
-RESTful stands for Representational State Transfer.
-To be called RESTful, an API needs to follow these 6 constraints:
+On this project, RESTful architecture has been implemented on our API.
+RESTful stands for Representational State Transfer and in order to be called RESTful, an API needs to follow these 6 constraints:

 - Client-Server Architecture
 - Stateless